highalpha/frontend-exercise/README.md

 - Refresh the application list when a new application is created so the user sees their new application right away.

-## Optional

-Along with the requirements listed above, you may also wish to add things that go beyond the requested updates.
-Some ideas for things you may (but are not required) to use/add are:

-- Redux - for the management of applications data

-- Setup a css pre-compiler such as Sass

-- Add a loading indicator for any asynchronous request

-- Utilize latest ES6/ES7 features

-- Implement UI sort feature for the applications list

-- Tests

 ## How To Get Started

 Follow the steps below to start working on this exercise: